 It may hurt in the immediate aftermath of the breakup but paper roses are not as beautiful and authentic as the real thing.
 So what can you do to avoid imitation love next time?

 Look to the happiest of all of the couples you know perhaps within the older members of your circle or family – try to find out what makes them happy and look for some of the same for yourself.

 Don’t jump into a new relationship quickly.
 Remember, when we have lost a love and hurt we may look for a reminder.

 Loving a narcissist exposes a person to psychological abuse.
 People who are abused in one relationships often choose an abusive relationship again.
 Try not to fall into that trap.

 4. The winner takes it all

-If you haven’t already left, set up a fighting fund – a secret account or a stash of things which will tide you over when their possessiveness deprives you of resources.
+If you haven’t already left, set up a fighting fund – a secret account or a stash of things that will tide you over when their possessiveness deprives you of resources.

-If you have children, maintain the moral high ground and neither try to buy them or use them as weapons.
-Children generally see through manipulation.
+If you have children, maintain the moral high ground and neither try to buy them nor use them as weapons.
+Children generally see through the manipulation.
 You won’t lose their love easily.